 - Leakage of the fluid that surrounds and cushions the brain (cerebrospinal fluid)

 The following complications are rare and generally relate to specific places in the brain:

 - Memory problems

 There may be other risks depending on your specific health condition.
 Discuss any concerns with your healthcare provider before the procedure.

 Check with your healthcare provider about what to do to prepare for the procedure.
 Below is a list of common steps that you may be asked to do.

 - You will be asked to sign a consent form that gives permission to do the surgery.
+You will need to sign a separate form for getting anesthesia.
 Read the form carefully and ask questions if something is not clear.

 - You will have a neurological exam before surgery that will be compared with one done after surgery.